-Skoda has added its popular SE Technology trim level to the New Scala hatchback, fine-tuning the car in response to increased fleet demand.
+Skoda has added its popular SE Technology trim level to the Skoda Scala hatchback, fine-tuning the car in response to increased fleet demand.

 Sitting in the middle of five specifications, spanning from S to recently revealed Monte Carlo, SE Technology adds more technology and equipment desired by business drivers.

 Over the Scala S, the SE Technology gains an Amundsen infotainment system with a 9.2in touchscreen, Care and Connect, SmartLink+, Infotainment Online and front and rear parking sensors as standard.

 Skoda says this additional equipment, if it were specced separately, would cost £2100, making the SE Technology variant, which costs just £400 more than the SE, “exceptional value for money”.

 The Scala SE Technology will launch with just one powertrain, a turbocharged 1.5-litre four-cylinder petrol engine, but further units will be added later this year.

 The 1.5-litre engine produces 148bhp, delivered to the front wheels by either a six-speed manual gearbox or a seven-speed clutch-automatic (DSG).

 Over the SE, this latest Scala also gains 16in Alaris alloy wheels, chrome window surrounds inside and a silver decorative insert on the dashboard.

 Available to order from 24 August, the Scala SE Technology is priced at £20,825 with the manual gearbox.
 The DSG variant will cost £22,095.